scidsg/project-info/hush-line/whitepaper-draft.md

 0.0.0.0 - - [21/Nov/2023:16:31:46 +0000] "GET /static/style.css HTTP/1.1" 304 0 "-"
 ```

-### 4.4.5.
+#### 4.4.5.
 Censorship Resistance with Sauteed Onions
 When deploying to a public website, Hush Line uses a new onion binding technique called sauteed onions to help increase its resistance to censorship [^43].
 The method, created by Paul Syverson, Rasmus Dahlberg, Linus Nordberg, and Matthew Finkel, binds an onion address to a public domain name using TLS certificates.
 Using a domain's DNS settings, creating a CNAME record for `onion.acme.com` allows an HTTPS certificate to be issued, making the onion address discoverable in CT logs.

+### 4.5.
+Deployment
+#### 4.5.1.
+Needs Analysis
+Before choosing the deployment option, first consider your use case.
+Will Hush Line be used in the workplace or a school?
+Is it a major institution or a grassroots business?
+Or are you an independent journalist or human rights activist in a hostile country?

+#### 4.5.2.
+Co-located Physical Hardware
+Choosing to deploy to local hardware such as a Raspberry Pi comes with tradeoffs.
+If one desires full control of their infrastructure, and if possessing such a device doesn't place the user at risk, they may consider this option.

+#### 4.5.3.
+Virtual Private Server
+The easiest way to deploy Hush Line is on a VPS, or, virtual private server [^44].
+If Hush Line needs to be available on a public website, this is often the best option.
+Using a provider such as Njalla or Digital Ocean, a user can create new virtual machines by clicking a button[^45][^46].
+It removes users from worrying about the power going out at their house or the dog treating your Pi like a chew toy.

 ## 5. Personal Server
 The Hush Line Personal Server is a physical Tor-only tip line device.
-Setup is completed outside the terminal, requiring no code, manually editing files, or logging in to a server [^44].
+Setup is completed outside the terminal, requiring no code, manually editing files, or logging in to a server [^47].

 <img src="https://user-images.githubusercontent.com/28545431/281176815-9af0cfb8-8ca2-49ed-b7fc-d14b7c32ab5c.gif">